rocknsm/rock-docs/overview/quick_start/install.md

 NOTE:  If you need details on how to apply the image to your USB or optical disk, see [media prep](media_prep.md).

-- once booted to the live image, select the automated install and `ENTER`.
+1. once booted to the live image, select the automated install and 'ENTER'.

-- click "User Creation" at the next screen complete the required fields to set up a non-root admin user.
+1. click **User Creation** at the next screen complete the required fields to set up a non-root admin user.

-- click "Finish Installation"
+1. click **Finish Installation** and wait for reboot

-- accept licensing
+1. accept licensing agreement

-- *WIP*
+1. update Centos to current by running: `sudo yum update -y && reboot`

 ## Generate Defaults

+After applying updates ROCK needs a default configuration to build upon.
+This is done by running the aptly named named script as the admin user you created:

+1. `cd /opt/rocknsm/rock`

+1. `sudo ./generate_defaults.sh`

+1. if this is successful you will see:

+**`Defaults generated.
+Adjust /etc/rocknsm/config.yml as needed.`**

 ## Confirm Config

+One of the defaults generated in the previous step is the configuration file:

 `/etc/rocknsm/config.yml`

-*WIP*
+This creates key variables like network interface setup, cpu cores used, what components are enabled, and much more.
+Take care with these options as this file will be read during the next step, deployment.

 ## Deploy

-`/opt/rocknsm/rock/bin/deploy_rock.sh`
+Once your config file is tuned to your situation, it's time to deploy!
+This is done by running the deployment script:

+1. `cd /opt/rocknsm/rock/bin/`

+1. `sudo ./deploy_rock.sh`

 IMGsuccessbanner